 'I recognise that more homes need to be delivered to meet the demands of our increasing population.
 However, they do need to be in the right places.
 It is not only building on the Green Belt which concerns me but also building on green spaces within this constituency which, whilst not classified as Green Belt, are nonetheless equally as important to local people.
-This is why I have fought vigorously since my election in 2010 against applications by developers to build on such sites right across my constituency and why I am so disappointed that more protection is not available for green spaces.
-I have repeatedly made Government Ministers aware of this, speaking strongly in Parliament about this many times – including on individual cases of inappropriate planning applications[eg 1], and Parliamentary debates on the Neighbourhood Planning Bill , the National Planning Policy Framework, and Planning and Housing Supply.
+This is why I have fought vigorously against applications by developers to build on such sites and why I am so disappointed that more protection is not available for green spaces.
+I have repeatedly made Government Ministers aware of this – including on individual cases of inappropriate planning applications[eg 1], and on the Neighbourhood Planning Bill , the National Planning Policy Framework, and Planning and Housing Supply.

 'I congratulate all residents involved in developing Neighbourhood Plans.
 It is real pleasure to see and read them, and my comments on the first Neighbourhood Plan, produced by the neighbourhood of Brereton can be found here.'